geersch/nestjs-getting-started/docs/10-prisma.md

 export class CarInsuranceQuoteModule {}
 ```

 Voila, now when the `QuoteService` asks the `CarBrandRepository` to retrieve a car brand, the Prisma-specific implementation of this abstract class (`PrismaCarBrandRepository`) will happily retrieve it for us.

 Restart the application and test it out.
 Oh, but wait, we don't have any data yet in the `car_brand` table.
 Let's fix that in the next section.

 ## Seeding the Database

 Using Prisma's integrated [seeding functionality](https://www.prisma.io/docs/guides/database/seed-database) you can seed your database.
-This functionality is currently in preview.
 Let's use it seed the car brands we previously stored in-memory.

 Add a `seed.ts` file in the same location as your `schema.prisma` file.
 In the `seed.ts` file, import the Prisma Client, instantiate it, and create some car brands using the generated Prisma Client API.